applicativesystem/rust-suffix-lcp-arrays/README.md

 # rust-lcp-arrays

- - rust lcp arrays
- - kasai algorithm says that use a inverse suffix tree but that is cost consuming.Instead, i implemented a string compression way so that it estimates the proportion of the match based on the ith offset for the i+1 offset.
+ - rust lcp arrays. kasai algorithm says that use a inverse suffix tree but that is cost consuming.
+Instead, i implemented a string compression way so that it estimates the proportion of the match based on the ith offset for the i+1 offset.
+Also dropped two offset, as the string lower than the pre-string will not have a suffix match thus enabling faster search.
  - general note: Incase of Golang and RUST, please see the last commit message and if it says compiled binary then it is completed or else still in development version.

  ```
  cargo build